Synanceia: Venom

 The venom of Synanceia consists of a proteinaceous toxin called verrucotoxin (VTX), which modulates Ca2+ channel activity through the β-adrenoceptor-cAMP-PKA pathway.
-In humans stings can cause intense pain, respiratory weakness, damage to the cardiovascular system, convulsions and paralysis, sometimes they can lead to death.
-However the exact mechanism is not yet fully understood.
+In humans, stings can cause intense pain, respiratory weakness, damage to the cardiovascular system, convulsions and paralysis; sometimes they can lead to death.
+The exact mechanism is not yet fully understood.

 Treatment of envenomation

-Stonefish stings are extremely painful and potentially lethal.
-The two most recommended treatments are the application of heat to the affected area, and antivenom.
+Stonefish stings are injuries which may include envenomation and mechanical trauma.
+They are extremely painful and potentially lethal.
+There are a number of species of venomous fish including the stonefish.
+The two most recommended treatments are the application of heat to the affected area and antivenom.
 Hot water (at a temperature of at least 45 °C) applied to the injured area has been found to denature stonefish venom, and causes minimal discomfort to the victim.
 Antivenom is used in more extreme cases.
 Vinegar is found on some Australian beaches as it is said to lessen the pain.

 Stonefish stings in Australia

 The stonefish is the most venomous known fish in the world and stings can cause death if not treated.
 Most stonefish stings occur as a result of stepping on the creature which forces venom into the foot, while it is less common for the fish to sting when it is picked up.
 Stonefish stings can occur on the beach, not just in the water, since stonefish can survive out of the water for up to 24 hours.
 They are not easily seen as they look similar to rocks or coral.
 Stonefish antivenom is the second-most administered in Australia.

-Some Indigenous Australians have corroborees which involve re-enacting the death of someone who trod on the fish.
-The Aboriginal people of Northern Australia and the Great Barrier Reef have ways of preparing the fish for eating to avoid poisoning.
+Some Indigenous Australians have corroborees which involve reenacting the death of someone who trod on the fish.
+The aboriginal people of Northern Australia and the Great Barrier Reef have ways of preparing the fish for eating to avoid poisoning.

-After stonefish envenomation the amount of anti-venom given depends on the number of puncture wounds from the stonefish spines.
+After stonefish envenomation, the amount of anti-venom given depends on the number of puncture wounds from the stonefish spines.